openstack/neutron-specs/specs/liberty/pecan-switch.rst

 framework, including REST controllers, with a solution entirely based on the Pecan framework [1]_

-The specification discussed in this document assumes that the REST controllers will dispatch calls to the plugin in a different way, leveraging a new interface which is thoroughly discussed in [2]_
+The specification discussed in this document can make use of the V3 plugin specification, though it is no longer assumed to be dependent on that specification.
+See [2]_ for more details.

 Problem Description
 ===================